 7:00 PM – 8:30 AM

 Possibly the most serene sight amidst the chaos of Jaipur is the beautiful Jal Mahal Jaipur, the Water Palace.
-This low-rise symmetrical palace, that once was a shooting lodge for the Maharajah, appears to float in the centre of Sagar Lake.
-The light sand coloured stone walls of the Jal Mahal Jaipur are at a stark contrast to the deep blue of the waters of the lake, while from the innards of the palace lush foliage sprouts.
+This low-rise symmetrical palace, that once was a shooting lodge for the Maharajah, appears to float in the center of Sagar Lake.
+The light sand-colored stone walls of the Jal Mahal Jaipur are at stark contrast to the deep blue of the waters of the lake, while from the innards of the palace lush foliage sprouts.